 This was in complete contrast to the almost ridiculously sheltered nesting we’d witnessed on other beaches where concerned biologists and locals carefully dig up nests and re-bury turtle eggs in protected and monitored mounds before hand-releasing the hatchlings.

 During an hour or so on Playa Ostinal we saw several dozen turtles come and go.
 At least five of them never even dug a nest or laid even a single egg before sort of shrugging and returning to the water.
 We saw two dead turtles on the beach as well, more food for the scavengers though the vultures seemed stuffed and the dogs were roaming without enthusiasm.

 We later learned that the strongest, smartest and most experienced turtles usually arrive early in the arribada with younger, weaker and less mature females arriving later.

 We left our first arribada with mixed feelings.
 We were grateful to have seen the spectacle but disturbed by the carnage and the ineptitude of some of the turtles.
 How in the world has this species lasted this long?
-Thankfully, we could retreat to the peace and, yes, harmony of The Harmony Hotel about seven miles (11.5 kilometers) away on Playa Guiones.
+Thankfully, we could retreat to the peace and, yes, harmony of The Harmony Hotel about 7 miles (11.5 km) away on Playa Guiones.